 Carla is an employee in the finance department of your insured's company.
 Carla got tricked into sending \$200,000 to a cybercriminal after receiving an email asking that this amount be wired immediately.
 The email Carla received looked legitimate and was similar to many other emails she had received in the past from the company's controller.

-It was only when Carla confirmed with the controller that the transfer was made that she discovered she had been tricked.
-Although the crime policy in force includes Fraudulent Impersonation coverage, what condition could negate coverage?
+It was only when Carla confirmed with the controller that the transfer was made that she

 Additional Insuring Agreements